 Publishing trading volumes

-On an annual basis we will publish details on our website of the top 5 firms to which client orders have been transmitted, by volume and information on the quality of execution obtained.
+On an annual basis we will publish details of the top 5 firms to which client orders have been transmitted, by volume and information on the quality of execution obtained.

 All relevant staff are made aware of this policy to highlight and emphasise the importance of best execution.